 Singing, playing musical instruments and chanted prayer are an important part of many religious services but can increase dispersal of the virus through aerosols and droplets.
 This is especially the case at loud volumes.

-- singing takes place only in larger well-ventilated spaces, or outdoors
+- only sing in larger well-ventilated spaces, or outdoors if possible

-- performance or rehearsal is for limited periods of time at a reduced level of loudness, using microphones for amplification if available
+- sing at a reduced level of loudness, using microphones for amplification if available